 Welcome to The Mad House.

-I’m Kate Watson-Smyth, a journalist who’s been writing about property, interiors and design in national newspapers for the last 20 years.
+I’m Kate Watson-Smyth, a journalist who’s been writing about property, interiors and design in national newspapers for more than 20 years.

 I spent about 15 of them at The Independent but have also worked regularly for The Financial Times (where I won Lifestyle/Interiors writer of the year at the 2013 Property Press Awards) and The Daily Mail.
 Way back in the mists of time (literally the last century) I worked at both The Daily Telegraph and The Guardian as a news reporter where I wrote about everything from Spandau Ballet’s court battle over royalties to rare flowers blooming at Kew Gardens.